All Posts

 Why Your Small Business Needs a Paid Time Off Policy

 A company's PTO policy benefits everyone involved—both employers and employees.
-While employees love having time off for vacations and personal activities, this time is also key to keeping a healthy work-life balance.
+While employees love having time off for vacations and personal activities, this time is also key to keeping a good work-life balance.
 Overworking can raise stress levels and hurt overall health.
 When companies encourage employees to take their paid time off, they help create a happier and more effective workplace.

 It might seem like long hours are good for business, but that can backfire.
 Employees who work too much often end up taking more sick days due to stress or burnout, which can cost employers in the long run.
 By promoting a balanced approach to time off, companies can support their employees' well-being and protect their own bottom line.